library(nhanesA)

 First, since age in this subsample of adults doesn’t have a meaningful 0 point, we will center age at the mean.
 Then we will refit our ethnicity model, adding centered age as a control variable.

-# what is the mean age?
+# Get the mean age

-nhanes2018_eth |> select(age) |> summarize(mean(age))
+nhanes2018_eth |> select(age) |> summarize(mean(age))# Add centered age

 nhanes2018_eth <-